What Is Caribbean Green Seasoning?

 - Mix into burger mince for fantastic Island flavours in your burgers.

-- Add to stews, soups and rice dishes.
+- Add to rice dishes like pelau.

 Other seasoning/marinades to try;